acarter881/getOpenWeather/README.md

 # getOpenWeather
-This script uses the Current Weather Data API from openweathermap.org to print the current weather in a location given written in the command prompt
+This script uses the Current Weather Data API from openweathermap.org to print the current weather in a location written in the command prompt